 Border Guard in Latgale during the time of Colonel Ludwig Bolstein (1935–1940)

-In 1935–1940, under the leadership of Colonel Ludwig Bolstein, an outstanding leader and patriotic leader, the border guard experienced prosperity – new border guard buildings were built, in which their families also lived.
+In 1935–1940, under the leadership of Colonel Ludwig Bolstein, an outstanding commander and patriotic leader, the border guard experienced prosperity – new border guard buildings were built, in which their families also lived.

 In 1935–1940, under the leadership of Colonel Ludwig Bolstein, an outstanding leader and patriotic leader, the border guard experienced prosperity – new border guard buildings were built, in which their families also lived.
 The buildings were durable and beautifully equipped, often with gardens and nurseries.
 During Bolstein’s time, the border guards actively participated in the cultural and sports life of the local community, organizing various events and building stadiums, as well as establishing several schools.
 During the leadership of the outstanding colonel, the quality and professional training of the border guard reached a high level.
 The cultural activities of the border guards included the construction of community centers in Asūne, Šķaune, Krivanda, Goliševa and Kāceni.
 Electric lighting was installed in these community centers, and cinema projectors and pianos were installed in the event halls.